godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 .. warning::

-    The godot-cpp module must be compiled and built in order to generate the necessary moving on to creating the ``gdexample.h`` file targeting an earlier version of Godot should work in later minor versions, but not vice-versa.
-For example, a GDExtension targeting Godot 4.2 should work just fine in Godot 4.3, but one targeting Godot 4.3 won't work in Godot 4.2.

-    There is one exception to this: extensions targeting Godot 4.0 will **not** work with Godot 4.1 and later (see :ref:`updating_your_gdextension_for_godot_4_1`).
+    The godot-cpp module must be compiled and built before proceeding.

 In the ``src`` folder, we'll start with creating our header file for the GDExtension node we'll be creating.
 We will name it ``gdexample.h``: